GrosSacASac/worka/readme.md

 ```

 Pure functions are stateless.
-Function that change variables other than the return value are statefull (Worker that do not use transferable, have a copy of the input, not the input itself, which means a top level function inside a worker can change the __copied__ input and still be pure).
-Statefull component will never auto split into multiple workers.
-Before using statefull workers everywhere, consider moving the state up; moving the state in the main thread, mutate it only there, and providing it to the worker each time alongside the regular input.
+Function that change variables other than the return value are stateful (Worker that do not use transferable, have a copy of the input, not the input itself, which means a top level function inside a worker can change the __copied__ input and still be pure).
+Stateful component will never auto split into multiple workers.
+Before using stateful workers everywhere, consider moving the state up; moving the state in the main thread, mutate it only there, and providing it to the worker each time alongside the regular input.
 There is no need to set `initialize`.
-To provide a statefull function use `stateless: false` and the following format:
+To provide a stateful function use `stateless: false` and the following format:

 ```js